Mindfulness meditation: 14 simple exercises to cultivate serenity

 The benefits of mindfulness meditation

-Before getting into the specific exercises, it's essential to understand why so many people make mindfulness meditation part of their daily routine.
-Here are some of its most notable benefits:
+Before we get into the specific exercises, it's essential to understand why so many people incorporate mindfulness meditation into their daily routine.

 Mindfulness meditation: 10 exercises within your reach